-- ALPHABETICAL INDEX is provided at the end of this manual so that you can rapidly find the item and page you are searching for. - A QUICK REFERENCE INDEX, a black tab (e.g. BR) is provided on the first page.
+- The captions WARNING and CAUTION warn you of steps that must be followed to prevent personal injury and/or damage to some part of the vehicle. - WARNING indicates the possibility of personal injury if instructions are not followed. - CAUTION indicates the possibility of component damage if instructions are not followed. - BOLD TYPED STATEMENTS except WARNING and CAUTION give you helpful information. - ALPHABETICAL INDEX is provided at the end of this manual so that you can rapidly find the item and page you are searching for. - A QUICK REFERENCE INDEX, a black tab (e.g. ER) is provided on the first page.
 You can quickly find the first page of each section by matching it to the section's black tab. - THE CONTENTS are listed on the first page of each section. - THE TITLE is indicated on the upper portion of each page and shows the part or system. - THE PAGE NUMBER of each section consists of two letters which designate the particular section and a number (e.g. "BR-5"). - THE LARGE ILLUSTRATIONS are exploded views (See below.) and contain tightening torques, lubrication points, section number of the PARTS CATALOG (e.g. SEC.
 440) and other information necessary to perform repairs.